RobertWHurst/OriginJS/readme.md

     OriginJS.bind(route, setupCallback(urisArray, previousUrisArray)[, tearDownCallback(urisArray, previousUrisArray)]);

-This method is the corner stone of this library.
+This method is the cornerstone of this library.
 It binds your route logic to the routes of your application.
 To bind a route you simply call `OriginJS.bind()` passing it a route (like /home, /about, etc...), and a setup callback that will load the content of your route.
-You can optionally pass a teardown callback aswell if you wish to cleanup your loaded content when a different route is followed.
+You can optionally pass a teardown callback as well if you wish to cleanup your loaded content when a different route is followed.
 You can think of `setupCallback()` and `tearDownCallback()` as parellels to the DOM's `onload` and `onunload` events.